 So, if a recipe calls for one tablespoon of yeast, replace it with half a tablespoon of baking soda and half a tablespoon of acid.
 When the acid comes into contact with the baking soda, it'll create a chemical reaction, which produces carbon dioxide bubbles, and it's those carbon dioxide bubbles will make the bread rise.
 For this substitute to work properly, you need to add your baking soda and acid after all other ingredients have been added to the recipe.
 Baking soda is a single acting leavening, so it's important to get your baked good into the oven soon after you've added it.

 Replace the yeast called for with an equal amount of baking powder.
-Since baking powder contains both baking soda and an acid (cream of tartar), it contains everything needed to make your baked goods rise.
+Since baking powder contains both baking soda and acid (cream of tartar), it contains everything needed to make your baked goods rise.
 Just add it in with the rest of your ingredients, and as soon as it comes into contact with whatever liquid your recipe calls for, it'll begin to bubble and make your dough/batter rise.

 Baking powder is double-acting, meaning it causes two rises: the first when you add it to your recipe, and the second when it's heated in the oven.
-Because of this, you don't have to wait until the end to add it, like you do with baking soda.
+Because of this, you don't have to wait until the end to add it, as you do with baking soda.
 Just throw it into the mixing bowl with the rest of your dry ingredients, and continue on with your recipe.

 If your recipe already calls for baking soda, baking powder, or one of the acids mentioned, your substitute needs to be added in addition to the amount already called for in the recipe.